123THU/123THU/README.md

 Mastering at Neu CS (Shenyang, China).
-Looking for PhD opportunities in Europe and the United States.
+Looking for 27-29 fall MPhil / PhD opportunities in Hong Kong, Europe, and the United States.

 If you are interested in working with me, please feel free to email!